JohnORaw/BME280/README.md

 ```
 i2cdetect -y 1
 ```
 to see if the BME280 is detected.
-It should be on 76 or 77, you must adjuct the code to match.
+It should be on 76 or 77, you must adjust the code to match.

 The image below shows a BME280 wired into a CM4 IO Board.
 It also shows DS18B20 based temperature sensors (dfifferent project!).